 - Prepare.
 Professional researchers know how to find accurate and up-to-date information, including the correct telephone numbers.
-It’s recommended to find the direct line that connects right to the lead, avoiding the gatekeeper.
+Be sure to find a direct line that connects right to the lead to avoid the gatekeeper.

 - Create a message.
-Before SDRs pick up a phone, they need to know what they will say.
-To achieve that, they must be fully aware of the value proposition, use personalization, and have a calling script in their hands.
+Before you pick up the phone, prepare what you are going to say.
+To achieve that, you must be fully aware of the value proposition, use personalization, and have a calling script in hand.

 - Just call.
 The actual moment of asking for an appointment over the phone can seem terrifying.
-But don’t worry.
-If you have a good lead, a message to warm it up, an appointment setting script, and some personalization in your bag of tricks, you are most likely to succeed.
+But don’t worry. you are most likely to succeed if you have a good lead, a message to warm it up, an appointment setting script, and some personalization in your bag of tricks.

 You never know what might happen during the appointment setting over the phone.
 The prospect might throw you off: their tone, manner of speaking, or the question.
 To ensure you won’t lose the ability to communicate, you should always have an appointment setting script by your side.